AcheronProject/AcheronSetup/keyboard_creator/README.md

 This PCB file was generated through the Acheron Setup script, an automated tool to generate design-ready KiCAD schematic and PCB files for keyboard projects; it is offered under a no-liability, as-is clause.
 Please visit http://github.com/AcheronProject/AcheronSetup for more information.

-The files generated are compatible with KiCAD developmental ({dblquote}nightly{dblquote}) versions up to august 16, 2021 version.
+The files generated are compatible with KiCAD developmental ("nightly") versions up to august 16, 2021 version.
 These files should also be accompanied of a librires folder where the used libraries are added as submodules which last commit should point to the remote's HEAD; please note that the files need such libraries to fully work.

 For requests/issues please submit a issue in the github folder.
 Do not attempt to contact the developers directly.
 We ask that bugs/problems be reported through the issues page too.